The hidden side of cosmic star formation at z > 3: Bridging optically-dark and Lyman break galaxies with GOODS-ALMA: Selection of optically dark/faint galaxies at

-We aim to obtain a more complete picture of the cosmic star formation history, i.e., to bridge the extreme population of optically-dark galaxies \citep[e.g.,][]{Wang2019} with the most common population of lower mass, less attenuated galaxies, such as those selected using the LBG selection technique \citep[e.g.,][]{Bouwens2012a,Bouwens2015,Bouwens2020}.
-To reach this goal, we chose to select our sample with a less strict cut than the one used in \cite{Wang2019} for the $H$-band and 4.5\,$\mu$m magnitudes, which will allow our sample to encompass lower-mass and less-attenuated galaxies while still including extremely dust-obscured galaxies.
-Here, we call them optically-dark/faint galaxies (hereafter, OFGs) and select them with the criteria defined below (see $\S$\ref{Sect:method}).
+We aim to obtain a more complete picture of the cosmic star formation history, that is, to bridge the extreme population of optically dark galaxies \citep[e.g.,][]{Wang2019} with the most common population of lower-mass, less-attenuated galaxies, such as those selected using the LBG selection technique \citep[e.g.,][]{Bouwens2012a,Bouwens2015,Bouwens2020}.
+To reach this goal, we chose to select our sample with a less strict cut than the one used in \cite{Wang2019} for the $H$-band and 4.5\,$\mu$m magnitudes, which would allow for our sample to encompass lower-mass and less-attenuated galaxies, while still including extremely dust-obscured galaxies.
+Here, we call them optically dark/faint galaxies (hereafter, OFGs) and we select them with the criteria defined below (see $\S$\ref{Sect:method}).